 - Almost all of the jail phone companies have software installed to detect when a three-way call is occurring.

-If the software detects a three-way call, it immediately breaks into the call.
 A recorded voice states that a three-way call has been caught and the call is disconnected.

 You are not reimbursed for the cost of the call.
 In some cases, there is actually no three-way call being made, but the system thinks there is and disconnects the call, which can be quite frustrating.

-Final thoughts: It can be tempting to do a three-way call for the inmate, but some jails are set up that if you are caught making attempts, your own phone number will be blocked so that the inmate cannot call you again.
+It can be tempting to do a three-way call for the inmate, but some jails are set up that if you are caught making attempts, your own phone number will be blocked so that the inmate cannot call you again.
 It’s not worth the risk.